emlieskoog/feedbaq/SETUP-LOKAL.md

 ```
 source ~/.bashrc
 ```
-And updatera to node 16
+And update to node 16
 ```
 nvm install 16
 ```